Sunlitt/SunKit/README.md

 <img height="110" alt="sunkit" src="https://user-images.githubusercontent.com/55358113/192140073-de19a887-b6e8-49b8-bba2-142df171df3e.png">

-SunKit is a Swift package which uses advanced math and trigonometry to provide to compute several information about the Sun.
+SunKit is a Swift package which uses advanced math and trigonometry to compute several information about the Sun.
 This package has been developed by a team of students not yet very familiar with the Swift programming language, which means that there could be a lot of space for improvements.
 Every contribution is welcome.